Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Materials and Methods

-\textbf{Input data} Our input data is of size $X\in\mathbb{R}^{h,w,c}$, $h,w$, and $c$ being the height, width, and the number of spectral bands, respectively.
-We start from a full scene and sample small patches of size $p\in\mathbb{R}^{h'\times w'\times{c}}$. $h', w', c$, being the height, the width, and the spectral bands of the patch, respectively.
-We do that by chopping the original scene using a window of size $(3,3)$ and applying a stride of $3$ to prevent overlapping of our patches.
-Next, we assign multiple labels to those patches, representing the classes in each patch.
+The input data, in our implementation, is structured as $X\in\mathbb{R}^{h,w,c}$, where $h,w$, and $c$ represent the height, width, and the number of spectral bands, respectively.
+Our methodology starts with a full scene from which we extract small patches of size $x\in\mathbb{R}^{h', w',c}$.
+We do that by cropping the original scene using a window of size $(3,3)$ and applying a stride of $3$ to prevent overlapping of our patches, while preserving the spectral depth.
+Next, we annotate these patches with multiple labels representing the inherent classes within each patch.
 For further processing, we encode our multi-labels into one hot encoded vector where $1$ indicates the presence of the classes associated with each patch.

-\textbf{Autoencoder.} The autoencoder extracts features that will preserve essential information embedded in the spatial-spectral dimension of the input data.
+This spatial dimensionality reduction combined with the unique approach of annotation by assigning multi-labels, is a pivotal divergence from the prevalent methodologies in the literature, which predominantly assign a single label corresponding to the pixel located at the center of the patch.
+It also optimises the process for handling the intricacies of multi-label hyperspectral images, an approach seldom addressed in existing literature.
+Furthermore, the multi-label annotation approach is crucial in extracting more granular nuanced information from hyperspectral images (Sections~\ref{subsec: effect_of_gt_on_performance} and ~\ref{subsec:single_label_classification_domain_shift}).
+It offers a robust solution to address the challenges posed by the multifaceted nature of such data, thereby standing out from the existing state-of-the-art methodologies.